webuild-consortium/webuild-attestation-rulebooks-catalog/rulebooks/rb-gln/README.md

 - `organizationLegalName` SHALL be a non-empty string.
 - `licenceKey` SHALL be a valid integer representing the GS1 Company Prefix issued to the organization.
-- `GlobalLocationNumber` SHALL be a valid 13-digit GS1 GLN string, consistent with the licenceKey upon which it is built.
+- `globalLocationNumber` SHALL be a valid 13-digit GS1 GLN string, consistent with the licenceKey upon which it is built.
 - `postal_code` SHALL be a non-empty string.
 - `locality` SHALL be a non-empty string.